 Confidence is a critical component when it comes to public speaking.
 Unfortunately, many people don’t feel comfortable and lack confidence in public speaking because of various reasons.
 Perhaps they have a fear of public speaking, have a social anxiety disorder, or doubt their expertise on the subject.

 If you’re having trouble with your public speaking roles, it’s important to note that there are ways to overcome these hurdles.
-Ever wonder how to get confidence in public speaking?
+Have you ever wondered how to gain confidence in public speaking?
 Here are some tips to help you conquer your fear and become a confident public speaker.

 Embrace Your Uniqueness